 I'm here with Colonel James Cameron.
 James served his country as an army officer before joining the Intelligence Service.
-More recently - as Vice-President of GLA - he's helped business leaders flourish in companies such as Walmart.
+More recently, he's been busy supporting leaders to flourish in Walmart where he is Vice President of Global Leadership and Learning.